One of the Region’s Best Community Concert Bands

-In recognition of its musical standards and achievements over the years the CFB was awarded in 2004 with the Sudler Silver Scroll from The John Philip Sousa Foundation.
-It is regarded as North America’s most prestigious award for community concert bands.
+Conductor Robert Pouliot is the 2018 winner of the Outstanding Conductor Award from the Association of Concert Bands, a national honor recognizing conductors who have demonstrated musical leadership excellence, conducting skills, musicality, community contributions, educational foresight, and dedication to the organization.
+In recognition of its high musical standards and achievements over the years, the band was awarded the Sudler Silver Scroll from The John Philip Sousa Foundation in 2004, one of North America’s most prestigious awards for community concert bands.
 In 1981, the Commonwealth of Virginia honored the band when then-Governor John N. Dalton selected it to perform at the Yorktown Bicentennial Celebration’s opening ceremonies.
-When the band had its 45th anniversary Governor Terry McAuliffe proclaimed November 1, 2014 as The City of Fairfax Band Day.
+During its 45th anniversary season, Governor Terry McAuliffe proclaimed November 1, 2014 as The City of Fairfax Band day.

-- Performed at the Association of Concert Bands convention in Allentown, PA., 2013
+- Association of Concert Bands convention in Allentown, PA.

-- Hosted the Association of Concert Bands convention in Fairfax, 2002
+- Host of the Association of Concert Bands convention in Fairfax

-- Appeared at the National Band Association convention in New Orleans, 1996
+- National Band Association convention in New Orleans

-- Performed at the Association of Concert Bands convention in Virginia Beach, 1985
+- Association of Concert Bands convention in Virginia Beach

-- Played summer concerts on the Rehobeth and Bethany Beach boardwalks, 1984-2013.
+- Summer concerts on the Rehoboth and Bethany Beach boardwalks

 Maurine Dahlberg, Librarian